 We LOVE Sonos!
 It opens up a world of music options, provides multiple solutions to listen to audio in a surround sound, outdoor audio or with portable speakers and has fewer issues than anything else we’ve tested.
 However, just like anything in life, Sonos can have problems from time-to-time.

-Watch the video with Grandmaster Will in the link below and HERE which details how to fix Sonos including:
+Watch the video with Grandmaster Will in the video above which details how to fix Sonos including:

 These processes will work with all Sonos components including the new Sonos 2021 models like the Sonos PORT, Sonos ARC, Sonos PLAY5, Sonos BEAM, Sonos SUB and the Sonos ONE.
 Still can’t get Sonos to work or want to add Sonos to your home audio system?
 Let our San Diego Sonos experts point you in the right direction.